weaveworks/weave-gitops-quickstart/pipelines-promotions-security/README.md

 ```

 Once the application has been reconciled, try to run the test cases within [tests](./tests) to
-create a set of kubernetes resources that would try to read the pipeline secret by different escalations.
+create a set of Kubernetes resources that would try to read the pipeline secret by different escalations.

 ```bash
 kubectl apply -f tests --recursive